andre-st/wahoo-utils/README.md

 	not translated into English at all points.

-## Auto-generated POIs with gpx2poi & poi2db
+## Auto-generated Points of Interest with gpx2poi & poi2db

 ![Automated POIs on a Wahoo Bolt bike computer](poi2db.jpg)
 (my Bolt with a rubber protective cover)